 Generally, chemical mosquito repellents are synthetic versions of plant compounds, such as picaridin and permethrin, or DEET based.
 Chemicals, which mask your scent from mosquitoes, typically offer longer protection from bites than natural ingredients.
 However, the chemicals can be more dangerous if inhaled, ingested, or used in large quantities.
 Carefully read the label to ensure the optimal dosage.

 Candles, coils, and incense sticks work under the same principle as skin-applied products and often contain the same chemicals.
-The combination of scent and smoke is helpful in keeping biting insects at bay.
+The combination of scent and smoke in the Neem Aura Naturals Outdoor Citronella Sticks helps keep biting insects at bay.
 Candles are ideal for small spaces; coils and incense sticks can cover longer distances.
 Be sure to read manufacturers' recommendations for spacing to ensure you have enough for your location.